 The Hydrow Connected Rower

 Chances are that you have heard about the Hydrow, either on television or from online ads.
-It’s still new compared to many brands on the market, but the Hydrow is the first truly-connected rower offering a real rowing experience that many people could relate to, similar to the Peloton spin bike, except that it’s for rowing.
+It’s still new compared to many brands on the market, but the Hydrow is the first truly-connected rower offering a real rowing experience that many people could relate to, similar to the Peloton spin bike ( see our comparison of Hydrow vs Peloton Row ), except that it’s for rowing.

-While it can seem difficult to compare the Ergatta vs Hydrow since they use different types of resistance mechanisms, they are similar in many other aspects.
+While it can seem difficult to compare the Ergatta and the Hydrow since they use different types of resistance mechanisms, they are similar in many other aspects.

 Let’s check out the benefits of the Hydrow rowing machine.